SAP/InfraBox/docs/install/install.md

 Run `infrabox install` and follow the instructions.

 # Manual Installation
-You can run InfraBox on any Kubernetes Cluster (1.9 and 1.10 are supported at the moment).
+You can run InfraBox on any Kubernetes Cluster with at least version 1.9.

 ## Prerequisites
 - [helm][helm] (at least 2.10)